-- Appendix 1 refreshed BAF for quarter 4, 2024/25 (including interim Q1 25/26 position) - Appendix 2 corporate risk register, an overview of all ICB risks with a residual risk score of 12 and above. - Appendix 3 PESTLE analysis of current operating environment of the North East and North Cumbria ICB (providing the context for the current BAF and corporate risk review this reporting period).
+- Appendix 1 refreshed BAF for quarter 1, 25/26 - Appendix 2 corporate risk register, an overview of all ICB risks with a residual risk score of 12 and above. - Appendix 3 risk appetite statement and guidance 2025/26

-The BAF is reviewed regularly by the Executive, Audit, Quality and Safety and Finance, Performance and Investment Committees before submission to the Board The corporate risk register is also reviewed regularly by the Audit and Executive Committees and, depending on the nature of the risk, by the Quality and Safety and Finance, Performance and Investment Committees.
+The BAF is reviewed regularly by the Executive, Audit, Quality and Safety and Finance, Performance and Investment Committees before submission to the Board.
+The corporate risk register is also reviewed regularly by the Audit and Executive Committees and, depending on the nature of the risk, by the Quality and Safety and Finance, Performance and Investment Committees.